BlondeBurrito/voronoi_mosaic/README.md

 The point is evidently within the circumsphere so we note that its tetrahedron is *bad* and not Delaunay, so we remove it from the set of final tetrahedra leaving behind a polyhedral hole.
 We collect all the faces of the bad tetrahedra, identify unique faces (i.e a face that crosses the polyhedral hole is shared by two tetrahedra so we ignore it) and join them to the data point - this creates new tetrahedra that fill the hole.
 These can then be used to progress tetrahedralization.

 We continue adding data points one at a time and using circumcspheres to identify any invalid tetraheda.
 Once all data points have been computed we tidy up by removing any tetrahedra that make use of any of the vertices of the original 4 bounding tetrahedra.
 This gives us the final tetrahedralization where each one is Delaunay:

+TODO: replace this image now that 3d delaunay is fixed

 <img src="https://raw.githubusercontent.com/BlondeBurrito/voronoi_mosaic/main/docs/png/delaunay_3d_process5.png" alt="e" width="300"/>